Tim Vom Steeg: UC Santa Barbara

 Vom Steeg became the winningest coach in UCSB soccer history in 2005.
-He passed his former collegiate coach Andy Kuenzli (1981–89) with his 96th win when the Gauchos defeated UC Davis in double overtime October 26.
-He went on to become the first coach in program history to reach the 100-win plateau after he led that squad to a 2–0 victory over San Diego State in the opening round of the NCAA Tournament.
+He passed his former collegiate coach Andy Kuenzli (1981–89) with his 96th win when the Gauchos defeated UC Davis in double overtime on October 26.
+He became the first coach in program history to reach the 100-win plateau after he led that squad to a 2–0 victory over San Diego State in the opening round of the NCAA Tournament.

 The crowning achievement of Vom Steeg's career came in 2006.
 The team started slowly with a 7–6 record, but Vom Steeg was able to turn around the fortunes after threatening to start younger players in preparation for the 2007 season.
 UC Santa Barbara again won the Big West title and made the 2006 Division I Men's College Cup, however this time they were unseeded.
 After defeating San Diego State and #3 seed SMU among others, the Gauchos made it to the College Cup in St. Louis, Missouri to contend for the national championship.
 UCSB defeated #2 seed Wake Forest in penalties, advancing to the championship match against #8 seed and Southern California rival UCLA.
-UC Santa Barbara won the title by a 2-1 scoreline, giving the Gauchos their first ever NCAA Championship in soccer and only 2nd NCAA title overall (1979 Men's Water Polo).
+UC Santa Barbara won the title by a 2–1 scoreline, giving the Gauchos their first ever NCAA Championship in soccer and only 2nd NCAA title overall (1979 Men's Water Polo).
 Vom Steeg was once again named NSCAA Coach of the Year.

+With his success at UC Santa Barbara, Vom Steeg was sought after by other collegiate programs.
+The NC State Wolfpack men's soccer team made an offer for him to replace their long-time coach, George Tarantini, in 2011 but was not accepted.

 On October 8, 2015, Vom Steeg became the first Big West Conference men's soccer coach to reach 100 wins in league play.